dw8787878/Auto-Complete/README.md

 ## Nice to haves - upcoming features

-- Using keybard up down arrow, and beihng able to select an item.
+- Using keybard up down arrow, and being able to select an item.
 And then press enter keyboard to select.

 ## Demo